 - Embedding of OpenType fonts

-- Provisions for digital signatures in accordance with the PDF Advanced Electronic Signatures
+- Support for digital signatures in accordance with PDF Advanced Electronic Signatures

-- The option of embedding PDF/A files to facilitate archiving of sets of documents with a single file
+- The option to embed PDF/A files to archive sets of documents in a single file

 - Level B (Basic) conformance is the easiest level to achieve.
-It requires only that documents conform with guidelines for reliable viewing.
-The document will look the same when it is viewed or printed, in the long term.
+It only requires that documents follow guidelines for reliable viewing.
+The document will look the same when it is viewed or printed, even in the long term.

-- Level A (Accessible) conformance includes all Level B requirements in addition to features intended to improve a documents accessibility.
-It enables text that can be reliably searched and copied, and content that is more accessible to technologies like screen readers for the visually impaired users.
+- Level A (Accessible) conformance includes all Level B requirements plus features that improve a document's accessibility.
+It enables text that can be reliably searched and copied, and content that is more accessible to technologies like screen readers for visually impaired users.

-- Level U (Unicode) conformance was introduced along with PDF/A-2.
-It guarantee that document text can be mapped to standard Unicode character codes.
+- Level U (Unicode) conformance was introduced with PDF/A-2.
+It guarantees that document text can be mapped to standard Unicode character codes.

-- Optional setting – Enable strict mode to get access to all conformance levels (a, b & u).
+- Optional setting - Enable strict mode to access all conformance levels (a, b & u).

 - Download your new PDF/A file.